-After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, point to which driver was at fault for the crash.
+After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, the point to which driver was at fault for the crash.
 The police report can play an important role as you move forward with a car accident claim.
 Contact our Houston car accident attorney today.

 How do I Report an Accident to the Texas Department of Transportation?

 In addition to reporting the accident to police, you may also have to report the accident to the Texas Department of Transportation (TxDOT).
 You must file this report if the crash resulted in injury, death or property damage exceeding $1,000.
 You will have to file this report only if the police did not visit the scene of the crash and file their own report.
 You have until 10 days after a crash to file this report with TxDOT.